etb24/FightIQ/README.md

 # FightIQ – UFC Stats & Fighter Analysis Platform

-As a computer science student and MMA fan, I created FightIQ to serve as a searchable and sortable UFC statistics database.
+FightIQ was built to serve as a searchable and sortable UFC statistics database.
 The app allows users to explore detailed fighter data, compare metrics, and discover insights — all through a modern, responsive interface.

 ---